-The potential benefits and limitations of using these predictors are assessed thanks to five different drought-forecasting approaches.
+The potential benefits and limitations of using these predictors are assessed thanks to 5 different drought forecasting approaches.
 These approaches are differentiated by the methodologies employed for the three steps listed previously and are illustrated in Fig. S1 and summarized in Table 3.

-The first method of drought forecasting, called a "reference", is based on forecasted precipitation (Lavaysse et al., 2015).
-The skill scores of this forecasting approach are used here as a benchmark.
+20 The first method of drought forecasting, called 'Reference', is based on forecasted precipitation (Lavaysse et al., 2015).
+The skill scores of this forecasting approach are here used as benchmark.

-The second method of forecasting, called "idealized" (red arrows in Fig. S1), uses exclusively the MOAWRs derived from ERAI and does not take into account the uncertainties related to the forecasts of WRs.
-In this method, the assignation of predictors is based on the best correlation between MOAWRs from observed ERAI and SPI-1.
-It is interesting to note that, following this approach, the large majority of SPI-1 in Europe is associated with a combination of WRs (Fig. 1).
-The highest absolute values of these correlations show significant spatial differences (Fig. 2).
-Throughout the year, there are generally higher linkages in northern Europe than in southern Europe.
-There is also a strong seasonal difference.
-In winter, the mean correlation is about 0.55, whereas it is about 0.28 in summer.
-The origin of precipitation, which is more synoptically driven in winter and more local in summer, can explain these results.
+The second method of forecasting, called 'Idealized' (red arrows in Fig. S1), uses exclusively the MOAWRs derived from ERAI and does not take into account the uncertainties related to the forecasts of WRs.
+In this method, the assignation of predictors is based on a best correlation between MOAWRs from ERAI and SPI-1 observed.
+It is interesting to note that